alawryaguila/multi-view-AE/docs/source/documentation/parameter_configurations.rst

 .. code-block:: python

-   from multiae import mVAE
+   from multiviewae import mVAE

    mvae = mVAE(cfg='./config_folder/test_config.yaml',
         input_dim=[20, 20],
         z_dim=2)

 If no configuration file is specified, the default configuration for that model class is used.
-These can be found in the ``multiviewAE/multiae/configs/model_type/`` folder.
+These can be found in the ``multiviewAE/multiviewae/configs/model_type/`` folder.

 Configuration file structure
 --------------------------------